-- 57 The current version of IAS 37 defines an onerous contract as a contract in which the unavoidable costs of meeting the obligations exceed the economic benefits expected to be received under it.
-The proposals in the original ED do not change the definition. - The IASB noted that under the proposals of the original ED there would be a difference between the criterion to identify an onerous contract and the criterion to measure it.
+- 5183 The current version of IAS 37 defines an onerous contract as a contract in which the unavoidable costs of meeting the obligations exceed the economic benefits expected to be received under it.
+The proposals in the original ED do not change the definition. - 5284 The IASB noted that under the proposals of the original ED there would be a difference between the criterion to identify an onerous contract and the criterion to measure it.
 It also noted that the difference would have practical implications only for contracts that oblige the entity to supply goods or services.
-This is because the proposed changes in the measurement requirements will affect only obligations to undertake services. - 59 It is possible that in future obligations arising from contract with customers will be excluded from the scope of IAS 37 and included in the scope of the Standards that will replace IAS 18 Revenue and IFRS 4 Insurance Contracts.
+This is because the proposed changes in the measurement requirements will affect only obligations to undertake services. - Excluded from the scope of IAS 37 and included in the scope of the Standards that will replace IAS 18 Revenue and IFRS 4 Insurance Contracts.
 It is also possible that these Standards will maintain the current practice to identify and measure onerous contracts on the same basis.
 The IASB decided to propose a limited exception that would be eliminated when (and if) onerous contracts arising from transactions with customers are excluded from the scope of IAS 37.